Sukulynt/layout_landing-page/README.md

-# My Bike Landing Page
+# My Bang & Olufsen Landing Page

 A sleek and modern landing page showcasing B&O, designed with a focus on elegance, functionality, and responsive adaptability.